-The term "sponsor" has various meanings which depend on the legal form and location of the company you wish to incorporate.
-If you are setting up a company with limited liability (LLC) in the territory of the United Arab Emirates, the sponsor generally has to be the majority shareholder of the LLC.
-By contrast, the sponsor merely serves as a so-called national service agent when establishing a dependent subsidiary of a foreign mother company (so-called branch) in the territory of the United Arab Emirates and has no authorities to exert influence at partner or management level.
-In any case, the sponsor either has to be an Emirati national or a company with 100% of its shares held by Emirati nationals.
-An amendment to the UAE Commercial Companies Law, which will come into force in April 2021, will make the sponsor requirement obsolete in most cases.
-However, it remains to be seen how and when the amendment will actually be implemented in practice.
+With the liberalisation of the commercial companies law, a sponsor is now only mandatory in exceptional cases.
+In this regard, the term "sponsor" has various meanings which depend on the legal form and location of the company you wish to set up.
+Should you establish a company with limited liability (LLC) in the territory of the United Arab Emirates, the sponsor, if at all to be appointed, has to be a co-shareholder or the majority shareholder of the LLC, which depends on the activities to be conducted by the company.
+By contrast, the sponsor merely serves as a so-called national service agent for sole establishments and civil companies and has no authority to exert influence at partner or management level.
+In any case, if still required, a sponsor either has to be an Emirati national or a company with 100% of its shares held by Emirati nationals.
+A sponsor in form of a national service agent is generally no longer required when establishing a dependent subsidiary of a foreign mother company (so-called branch) in the territory of the United Arab Emirates.

 Further Questions on Corporate Law